 Silver Creek Partners LLC

 Schmidt joined USA Group in 1991 and was elected to the board of directors in 1993.
 In 1996, he was elected to the USA Funds Board of Trustees.
-He served as Strada Education Network Board chairman from 2017-20, and currently serves on the compensation and governance committees.
+He served as Strada Education Network Board chairman from 2017 to 2020 and now serves as chair of the Compensation Committee.
+He also serves on Strada’s Governance Committee.

 Schmidt is an emeritus member and a former vice chair of the board of trustees of Susquehanna University, where he also served as chair of its compensation committee.
-His community activities include serving as Board chair of Healthcare Initiatives, Inc., and as a member of the board and executive committee of Indiana Hemophilia & Thrombosis Center.
+His community activities include serving as board chair of Healthcare Initiatives Inc. and as a member of the board and executive committee of Indiana Hemophilia & Thrombosis Center.
 Additionally, he is a member of the Board of Chancellors of the Indiana state chapter of the Juvenile Diabetes Research Foundation, as well as the Law Advisory Council of the Notre Dame Law School.
-He was a founding member of the Board of Directors of Lumina Foundation for Education and served from 2001-2009.
+He was a founding member of the Board of Directors of Lumina Foundation for Education and served from 2001 to 2009.

 He resides in suburban Indianapolis.